zzzprojects/docs/html-agility-pack.net/pages/documentations/attributes/remove-attribute.md

 ### Example

-The following example removes a first attribute from the list.
+The following example removes the first attribute from the list.

 ```csharp